walker9296/BLS12-381/README.md

 # BLS12-381 library for BitcoinSV
 [sCrypt](https://github.com/sCrypt-Inc/boilerplate) BLS12-381 Library for Bitcoin Zero-Knowledge Proofs Smart Contract support.
 The current sCrypt zero-knowledge proof library is based on BN256, the BLS12-381 Library for Bitcoin is the first implementation of BLS12-381 curve pairing verification on Bitcoin.
 Now you can choose to use BN256 or BLS12-381 to implement zero-knowledge proof applications.
+Bitcoin is currently the only blockchain that supports zero-knowledge proofs and can choose multiple curves.

 For platform-agnostic applications, the choice requires a tradeoff between performance (BN254) and security (BLS12-381).
 We recommend choosing BLS12-381 as it is more secure, still fast enough to be practical, but slower than BN254.